ProDOS-8/ProDOS-8.github.io/_pages/docs/techref/ab-file-organization.md

 <h3>B.3.4 - Tree Files</h3>

 <p>A <b>tree file</b> contains more than 128K bytes, and less than 16M bytes ($20000 &#60; <b>EOF</b> &#60; $1000000).
 A tree file consists of a master index block, 1 to 128 index blocks, and 1 to 32,768 data blocks.
+The low bytes of block pointers on all index blocks are in bytes 0 - 127 and the high bytes in 128 - 255.
 The master index block contains the addresses of the index blocks, and each index block contains the addresses of up to 256 data blocks.
 The structure of a tree file is shown in Figure B-8.</p>

 <a name="B-8"></a>